-The vine lace stitch pattern is a popular and easy stitch pattern that’s used on a wide variety of knitting projects, like lace scarves and knitted baby items.
-In this video, Jen Lucas explains how to work this beautiful stitch pattern back and forth in rows.
+The vine lace stitch pattern is a popular and easy stitch pattern used on a wide variety of knitting projects such as lace scarves and baby blankets.
+In this video, Jen Lucas explains how to work this beautiful stitch pattern.

-Jen begins by noting that this stitch pattern occasionally can be called “fern lace,” although other stitch patterns sometimes go by that name as well.
-She also notes that the stitch pattern is used on projects that are worked from the bottom up, as the stitch pattern has a natural tendency to create a scalloped edge at the cast on edge.
+This stitch pattern is occasionally referred to as “fern lace,” although there are other stitch patterns that go by that name as well.
+The vine lace stitch pattern is used on projects that are worked from the bottom up, as the pattern has a natural tendency to create a scalloped edge where the yarn is cast on.

 VINE LACE STITCH PATTERN

 Working the stitch pattern over a multiple of 9 plus 4 stitches, Jen works the following rows on her swatch: